APCSJava/SocketGames/README.md

 * <b>telnet <i>server_ip_address tcp_port</i></b>, or
 * <b>nc <i>server_ip_address tcp_port</i></b> // macOS 10.13 removed telnet

-Two "games" are available as examples -- Echo and HighLow.
-These games have not been precompiled and, so, must first be compiled locally in order to be discoverable by the server.
+Two "games" are available as examples -- SecretWord and HighLow.
+These games are provided as source code and must be compiled locally in order to be discovered by the server.
-* <b> javac Echo.java </b>
+* <b> javac SecretWord.java </b>
 * <b> javac HighLow.java </b>